keras-team/keras/docs/templates/losses.md

 - __poisson__: Mean of `(predictions - targets * log(predictions))`
 - __cosine_proximity__: The opposite (negative) of the mean cosine proximity between predictions and targets.

-**Note**: when using the `categorical_crossentropy` objective, your targets should be in categorical format (e.g. if you have 10 classes, the target for each sample should be a 10-dimensional vector that is all-zeros expect for a 1 at the index corresponding to the class of the sample).
+**Note**: when using the `categorical_crossentropy` loss, your targets should be in categorical format (e.g. if you have 10 classes, the target for each sample should be a 10-dimensional vector that is all-zeros expect for a 1 at the index corresponding to the class of the sample).
 In order to convert *integer targets* into *categorical targets*, you can use the Keras utility `to_categorical`:

 ```python
 from keras.utils.np_utils import to_categorical